aws-samples/sample-clickstream-anomaly-detection/README.md

    - Navigate to the AWS CloudFormation console in your AWS account
    - Create a new stack using the template: `cfn/anomaly_cfn.yaml`
    - The template will automatically:
-     - Create MSK Serverless cluster with required networking (VPC, subnets, security groups)
+     - Create Amazon MSK Serverless cluster with required networking (VPC, subnets, security groups)
      - Set up CodeCommit repository with project source code
      - Launch CodeBuild project that deploys the CDK application
-     - Deploy all Lambda functions, Bedrock agents, and SNS topics
+     - Deploy all AWS Lambda functions, and SNS topics
      - Configure Flink applications for real-time stream processing

 2. **Monitor deployment progress**: